russHyde/mast-shiny/README.md

   function
 - [Sh] the class="..." argument in `actionButton()` is passed down to the html, so you can use bootstrap class names for formatting.
+- [Sh] sliderInput can take Date or POSIXt objects for min/max/value
+- [Sh] sliderInput with animate=TRUE will iterate through all available choices
+- [Sh] step argument in numericInput constrains the values that clicking can reach, but not the values the user can type in.

 ## Errors
 - [RS] - problem with running runApp within rstudio (looks like rcpp is trying